 A Second Wave?
 How Parents of Kids with Cognitive Disabilities Can Prepare

-Written by Dr. Craig Escudé, MD, FAAFP, FAADM
+By Dr. Craig Escudé, MD, FAAFP, FAADM

 Should we fear a second wave of COVID-19?
 I’d suggest preparing but keeping fear to a minimum.
 There are a few good reasons why we may be less likely to have an intense second wave than we were in past pandemics: